qihuazhong/multi-echelon-drl/README.md

 ### Commandline arguments
 ```
-usage: train_a2c.py [-h] -g GLOBAL_INFO -p HYPERPARAMETERS [--name NAME] --ordering-rule ORDERING_RULE --role {Retailer,Wholesaler,Distributor,Manufacturer,MultiFacility} --scenario SCENARIO
+usage: train_td3.py [-h] -i INFO -p HYPERPARAMETERS [--name NAME] --ordering-rule ORDERING_RULE --role {Retailer,Wholesaler,Distributor,Manufacturer,MultiFacility} --scenario SCENARIO

 options:
   -h, --help            show this help message and exit
-  -g GLOBAL_INFO, --global-info GLOBAL_INFO
+  -i INFO, --info INFO  Should be one of 'local', 'global'.
 Whether to return global info of the entire supply chain in the decentralized setting.
 This argument is ignored in the centralized setting
   -p HYPERPARAMETERS, --hyperparameters HYPERPARAMETERS
                         Path to the experiment setup file (.yaml)
   --name NAME           Name of the experiment.
 Used as a prefix for saving log files and models to avoid overwriting previous experiment outputs
   --ordering-rule ORDERING_RULE
                         'a' or 'd+a'
   --role {Retailer,Wholesaler,Distributor,Manufacturer,MultiFacility}
                         Should be one of 'Retailer', 'Wholesaler', 'Distributor', 'Manufacturer' or 'MultiFacility' (Centralized control)